-- A public interest disclosure is information that shows or tends to show, or that the discloser believes on reasonable grounds to show or tend to show: - a person, public officer or public body has engaged in, is engaging in, or proposes to engage in improper conduct, or - a public officer or public body has taken, is taking or proposes to take detrimental action against a person. - In relation to a public officer and public body: - The conduct which is the subject of the disclosure must be related to the performance of a person's or a body's function as a public officer or public body. - A public body includes the State Revenue Office.
-For a full definition of 'public body' and 'public officer' see Appendix A of this guide. - In relation to improper conduct and detrimental action: - The conduct which is the subject of the disclosure must be improper conduct and/or detrimental action.
-See definitions below. - A discloser's belief that improper conduct or detrimental action has occurred, is occurring, or will occur does not have to be based on actual proof.
+- A public interest disclosure is information that shows or tends to show, or that the discloser believes on reasonable grounds shows or tends to show: - a person, public officer or public body has engaged in, is engaging in, or proposes to engage in improper conduct, or - a public officer or public body has taken, is taking or proposes to take detrimental action against a person. - In relation to a public officer and public body: - The conduct which is the subject of the disclosure must be related to the conduct of the public officer or public body acting in that capacity. - A public body includes the SRO.
+For a full definition of 'public body' and 'public officer' see Appendix A of this guide. - In relation to improper conduct and detrimental action.
+In this case, the conduct which is the subject of the disclosure must be improper conduct and/or detrimental action as per the definitions in the PID Act (see below). - A discloser's belief that improper conduct or detrimental action has occurred, is occurring, or will occur does not have to be based on actual proof.
 It is enough if that person believes (as opposed to knows) that improper conduct or detrimental action has occurred, is occurring or will occur.
 There must, however, be reasonable grounds for this belief. - A mere suspicion, allegation or conclusion that is unsupported by further information, facts, evidence or circumstances will not be protected by the PID Act.
 For example, it is not enough to say "I know B is corrupt"; there must be information available that would lead a reasonable person to believe that the information shows, or tends to show, improper conduct or detrimental action by B.